chanqoDev/tripadvisor-api-leads/backend/README.md

 7. The backend server is now ready to handle HTTP requests.

 ## API Endpoints
+## Description

+This project is an API that provides various endpoints for managing restaurant data.
+It allows users to perform operations such as adding new restaurants, retrieving restaurant information, and updating existing restaurant data.

+## API Endpoints

+The API exposes the following endpoints:

+- `GET /restaurants`: Retrieves a list of all restaurants.
+- `GET /restaurants/:id`: Retrieves a specific restaurant by ID.
+- `POST /restaurants`: Adds a new restaurant to the database.
+- `PUT /restaurants/:id`: Updates an existing restaurant by ID.
+- `DELETE /restaurants/:id`: Deletes a restaurant by ID.

+## Testing with Postman

+To test the API endpoints, you can use a tool like Postman.
+Here's how to get started:

+1. Download and install Postman from the official website (https://www.postman.com/downloads/).
+2. Launch Postman and create a new request.
+3. Set the request URL to the desired endpoint (e.g., `http://localhost:3000/restaurants`).
+4. Choose the appropriate HTTP method (GET, POST, PUT, DELETE) for the desired operation.
+5. Set any required request headers or parameters as specified in the API documentation.
+6. Click the "Send" button to make the request and view the response.

+Make sure to test the API endpoints using Postman to ensure proper functionality and verify the expected results.

 The following API endpoints are available: